connect2x-de/trixnity-messenger/README.md

 ## Local builds

-If you want to use a locally built version of Trixnity Messenger, build the project using
+If you want to use a locally built version of Trixnity Messenger, and you're having issues with running `publishMavenToLocal`, build the project using

 ```shell
 ./gradlew publishKotlinMultiplatformPublicationToMavenLocal
 ```

-and optionally invoke tasks like `publishAndroidReleasePublicationToMavenLocal`, `publishJvmPublicationToMavenLocal` and `publishJsPublicationToMavenLocal` if needed.
+instead and optionally invoke tasks like `publishAndroidReleasePublicationToMavenLocal`, `publishJvmPublicationToMavenLocal` and `publishJsPublicationToMavenLocal` if needed.
 Same goes for macOS/iOS targets.

-When the build is successful, you can reference it by specifying version `2.0.0-LOCAL` in your depending project. **Avoid running the regular `publishToMavenLocal` task!**

 ## Upgrade lock